John Foster Jr (architect)

-John Foster, Junior (1786 – 21 August 1846) was an English architect born and based in Liverpool.
+John Foster, Junior (1786 – 21 August 1846) was an English architect based in Liverpool.
 In succession to his father, he was Surveyor to the Corporation of Liverpool (1824–1835).
-His buildings were generally in the Greek Revival style and mainly worked on public buildings and Anglican churches.
+His work, mainly in the Greek Revival style, focused on public buildings and Anglican churches.

+In 1812 Foster travelled to Greece and joined Charles Robert Cockerell at the Temple of Apollo Epicurius in Bassae, where the expedition removed the sculpted frieze.
+The antiquities were clandestinely shipped to Zakynthos and later sold at auction in London.
+Contemporary accounts and modern scholarship describe the removal as smuggling and plunder, and in 1815 the British Museum purchased the frieze from Foster and his associates.